kevin-cazal/draft-camp-dj/DJ/part1_starter/workshop/workshop.md

 **What you need to do**: Create a second object called `track2` with the same structure as `track1`, but with different values:
 - The x coordinate of the button position should be 450 (instead of 150) - this places it to the right
+- The x coordinate of the slider position should be 450 (instead of 150) - this places it to the right
 - The button label should be "Track 2" (instead of "Track 1")

 **Positioning Logic**: To place buttons side by side, give them different x positions but the same y position.
 Think of it like placing two items on the same shelf - they're at the same height (y), but different horizontal positions (x).